Changeling’s Guide to Discord for Screen Reader Users: Chatting

 For each message, the user is displayed as a level 2 heading and a button that has their nickname, as well as the time they sent the message.
 If you activate this button, you will be dropped into a box where you can send the user a private message, or navigate away from that and you can view a person’s roles in the server and view their profile.
 Press escape to return to the channel.

 You can use emojis to add reactions to messages you read.
 To do this, you need to right click the message, then activate the button that says “add reaction”.
-You can’t press Shift and F10 like you might be used to.
-Instead, you will need to tell your screen reader to move the mouse pointer to where your review cursor is, then right click.
-The exception is if another user has already added a reaction, in which case the button can be found using standard navigation.
+You can, as of May, 2020, press Shift and F10 like you do in File Explorer to right click.
+You can also tell your screen reader to move the mouse pointer to where your review cursor is, then right click.
+If another user has already added a reaction, then the button can be found using standard navigation..
+Once you activate the button, your focus will be placed in an autocomplete list of available emojis.
+Use your up and down arrows to review the options, and press Enter to add it as a reaction.
+Right clicking also reveals other actions you can take on a message, including but not limited to copying the message, quoting the message, and viewing the user’s profile.
+You can also find the “more” button after each message and click it to find those actions, but it is inconsistent at the time of this writing.

 Revealing Hidden Content